bazel-contrib/SIG-rules-authors/go-tutorial.md

 command-line arguments to the real Bazel binary.
 You can call it just like you would call Bazel.

-Now, how about we actually write some code?
+Now, how about we write some code?
 We are going to create a simple Go program and then add Bazel to the project.
 We have structured the tutorial in this manner since at times you migrate to using Bazel with an existing project, and at other times you